 An infection with Arcus Media, like any ransomware, results in your systems being locked and your data encrypted.
 Victims are then presented with a ransom demand, often in cryptocurrency, to restore access and prevent stolen data from being leaked online.

-A cyber-attack requires the same logic.
 Your environment is a CRIME SCENE.
 It's imperative for the environment to remain untouched so that a forensic investigation can be carried out.
+This is not a job for your IT team or MSP.
+There are Digital Forensic specialists available 24/7 who can assist you.

 First detected in early 2024, Arcus Media is a sophisticated ransomware operation known for its highly targeted attacks and ability to bypass traditional security measures.
 While its origins remain uncertain, cyber analysts have noted similarities between Arcus Media and previous high-profile ransomware groups, indicating it may be an evolution of an existing threat actor.